danielaik/Arduino-ALEX/README.md

 # Arduino-ALEX

-Arduino implementation of ALEX (Alternating Laser Excitation) to synchronize illumination of two diode lasers with the exposure of an EMCCD camera in an interleaved manner.
+Arduino implementation of ALEX (Alternating Laser Excitation) to synchronize illumination of two diode lasers with the exposure of an EMCCD (camera as master) in an interleaved manner.
+Note that using microcontroller for timing is not recommended for <100 µs precision, but fine for ms-control.

 This is the source code repository for the Arduino-ALEX firmware.
 The firmware was initially designed and used for: